How to Clean Up Bad Credit

 As anyone who has ever lost weight on a diet can likely attest, it’s one thing to get rid of the weight — it’s another thing entirely to keep it off.
 The same thing applies to debt and bad credit; you can’t clean up your credit simply to then ignore it again.

 Instead, set up a regular schedule to track your credit scores and check your credit reports.
-Use your annual free credit reports to ensure your credit reports remain clear of errors, inaccuracies, or fraudulent accounts.
+When you access your credit reports for free once per week at AnnualCreditReport.com to ensure your credit reports remain clear of errors, inaccuracies, or fraudulent accounts.

 Keep in mind that your free credit reports don’t typically include your credit scores.
 On the plus side, most credit cards will provide free monthly or quarterly credit scores, as do a number of free third-party services.
 Many credit monitoring services that offer more extensive services can also be found.